For me, working for charities is incredibly rewarding and one of the best decisions I made after graduating university.

 Too often I hear conversations where people are complaining about their jobs.
 Common themes include “I hate my job”, “every day is exactly the same”, “my colleagues are so annoying”, “my job is boring”, “too much red tape”, and the list goes on.

 At Cancer Council NSW, I never experienced any of that.
+Well ok, maybe the annoying colleague one, but the rest of the job was amazing.
 Arriving at work in the mornings, I was often greeted by other teams standing at reception, handing out flowers or doing something interactive, with smiles on their faces, simply to say “have a nice day” or to raise awareness of an upcoming campaign.
 Before I’d even sat down at my desk, I was full of positive vibes.

-When I started my role as Community Fundraiser, at first I had no idea what the role was about.
-But I quickly learned that as a Community Fundraiser you are the key person connecting people who have a passion about making a difference, with a cause they care about.
+When I started my role as a Community Fundraiser, at first I had no idea what the role was about.
+I quickly learned that as a Community Fundraiser you are the key person connecting people who have a passion about making a difference, with a cause they care about.
 With the charity being 96% community funded, it immediately became clear to me that by providing support to these individuals, I was able to raise vital funds for the charity.
+And I loved it!

-As well as being a Community Fundraiser, I also took on the role as Volunteer Manager.
-My heart goes out to all those who give up their time to volunteer.
-Such incredible people!
+As well as being a Community Fundraiser, I also took on a Volunteer Manager role.
+My heart honestly goes out to all those who give up their time to volunteer.
+Such incredible selfless people!
 Working with them was the best part of my job.

-Cancer Council NSW was the first charity I worked for and I will always be grateful for the learnings and opportunities I received during my time there.
+Cancer Council NSW was the first charity I ever worked for and I will always be grateful for the learning’s and opportunities I received during my time there.